Notice of privacy practices

 Portland, OR 97208-4327

-You may notify the Office for Civil Rights, U.S. Department of Health and Human Services if you believe your privacy rights have been violated.
-We will not take any action against you for filing a complaint.
+You have the right to file a complaint with the Office for Civil Rights (U.S. Department of Health and Human Services) if you believe your privacy rights have been violated.
+PHP will not retaliate against you for filing a complaint.
+You may contact the Office for Civil Rights at:

 Office for Civil Rights